-How Much Will a House Extension Cost In 2024?
+How Much Does a Single Storey Extension Cost in 2025?

 Here we will go through the different costs to build a single-storey extension as well as the duration, labour and additional costs and the different types.
 So, if you are looking to get a single-storey extension, then you will learn everything you need to know here.

 The longer the extension, the more money you'll have to spend.
-If the interior of the extension is simple, with no internal walls, the cost per m2will be slightly lower.
-Even so, keep in mind the following
+If the interior of the extension is simple, with no internal walls, the cost per m² will be slightly lower.
+Even so, keep in mind the following factors:

 The more space your extension takes up, the more you'll have to spend.

-The quality of the finish comes in second after the size of the extension.
+The quality of the finish has a big impact on cost.
 Picking high-end options can result in a total cost that is more than double that of choosing simple alternatives.

-The type of extension you select will have a significant impact on the size of your extension.
+The type of extension you select will have a significant impact on the size your extension needs to be.

 Side return extensions provide the least amount of extra room and are frequently the cheapest option, whereas a wrap-around kitchen extension adds the most area and costs the most in terms of fixtures and fittings.